 As well as looking at the rise and fall of the S-E P R, we work out how to best learn, understand and use the modes.

-The journey of understanding and being able to actually use the modes we work on how to play Mixolydian in this step.
+To assist your journey of understanding and being able to actually use the modes, we work on how to play Mixolydian in this step.

 First, we compare it to Ionian, only one note differ.
 More importantly, we have to hear the difference when using these two scales in the same key.